At a Glance

 Contributing to the semiconductor industry with stable, high-throughput products

 IC test handlers are used in the semiconductor industry to transport semiconductors to a tester and then sort them based on the test results.

 Epson's IC test handlers employ Epson's original robotics technology to achieve high throughput, stable operation, and excellent usability.

 Microdevices Operations Division and Other Operations Division

-Efficient, compact, precision devices
+Efficient, compact and precision electronic devices

 Quartz crystal devices

-Superfine alloy powder
+Superfine alloy powders